Quantitative Medicine and Innovation in Physiologic Sciences (QUIPS) Track

 • Explain capabilities of systems models and the data/resources required to support them

-• Interactive monthly presentations by experts in quantitative systems modeling and in major physiologic systems
+• Interactive presentations by experts in quantitative systems modeling and in major physiologic systems

-• Summarizing a systems model from the medical literature
+• Summaries of a systems model from the medical literature

-• Investigating a setting that could benefit from a systems modeling approach
+• Investigation of a setting that could benefit from a systems modeling approach

 • Creating a small systems model diagram